GavinMendelGleason/blog/entries/gradual_typing.md

 # Gradual Typing for Graph Data

-Gradual typing in the term we use to describe a variety of refinement typing which can be applied to data.
-By gradual typing we mean to imply that you can slowly move from an untyped (that is universally typed) situation to one with quite explicit typing.
-Untyped is really the same as universally typed.
+Gradual typing is the term we use here to describe a variety of refinement typing which can be applied to data.
+By *gradual* typing we mean to imply that you can slowly move from an untyped (that is universally typed) situation to one with quite explicit typing.
+To be clear, untyped is really the same as universally typed.
 Every piece of data is made to fit a generic type.
 This universal type we call `top`.

+We will use concepts of both structural typing and nominal typing, and our gradual typing will move smoothly between these two worlds.

-In this model we have a "real" type hierarchy formed of discrete types based on *data layout*, and *refinements* over these concrete types.
+In our model we have a "real" type hierarchy formed of discrete types based on *data layout*, and *refinements* over these concrete types.
+By *data layout* we mean the literal bit patterns used to represent something.
+And by *refinements* we mean predicates which create sub-types of this *data layout*.

 Ultimately everything lies in a single multiple-inheritance type hierarchy and the types form a *complete lattice*.

-By a complete lattice we mean that every two types has a well defined *join* and *meet*.
+By a complete lattice we mean that every two types has a well defined *join* (a sort of disjunction) and *meet* (a sort of conjunction).
 We will make this more concrete after we describe the basis of our type hiearchy with some primitive types.

 ```
                         top